telefonicaid/fiware-cygnus/doc/cygnus-common/installation_and_administration_guide/management_interface.md

 ##<a name="section11"></a>`GET /admin/configuration/agent`
 ###<a name="section11.1"></a>`GET` all parameters

-Gets all the parameters from an agent adding the path to it in the request.
+Gets all the parameters from an agent given the path to the configuration file as the URI within the URL.
 The name of the agent must start with `agent_`.

 ```
 GET "http://<cygnus_host>:<management_port>/admin/configuration/agent/cygnus/apache-flume-1.4.0-bin/conf/agent_cygnus.conf"
 ```

-There are a second option for `GET` all the parameters, using `/v1/admin/configuration/agent`.
-Both have the same behaviour, you are free to use either of them.
+NOTE: Using the `/v1/admin/configuration/agent` path behaves the same way.

 ```
 GET "http://<cygnus_host>:<management_port>/v1/admin/configuration/agent/cygnus/apache-flume-1.4.0-bin/conf/agent_cygnus.conf"